NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 - A new build system would require new strategies from the end users
   - In particular, package managers that deploy Nix for their respective platforms.
-  + However, Meson and Ninja are nowadays a widespread toolset.
+  + However, Meson and Ninja are a widespread toolset.
-    + Many open source projects use it, from mpv and dosbox-staging to Xorg and GNOME
+    + Many open source projects use Meson, from mpv and dosbox-staging to Xorg and GNOME
     + According to Repology, Meson is present in 53 package manager's families

 - The transition between between the old and new build systems should be smooth